hacknlove/html-rewriter-plus/README.md

   },
 });

-// rewriterContext is not used in this example, but it's available function getUser(cfContext, rewriteContext) {
+// ctx is not used in this example, but it's available function getUser(ctx) {
-  const userId = cfContext.params.userId;
+  const userId = ctx.cfContext.params.userId;
   return fetch(`https://jsonplaceholder.typicode.com/users/${userId}`).then(response => response.json());
 }
 ```